 In a large bowl, blend flour, baking soda, salt, cinnamon, cloves, ginger, and nutmeg, set aside.

-In a separate bowl, combine pumpkin puree, canola oil (or yogurt), eggs, and sugar.
+In a separate bowl, combine pumpkin puree, oil (or yogurt), eggs, and sugar.
 Beat well.
 Stir the pumpkin mixture into the flour mixture just until combined.
-Fold in the chopped pecans or walnuts.
+Fold in the chopped nuts of your choice.

 Pour half of the pumpkin bread batter evenly into two greased and floured loaf pans.
 Spoon cream cheese mixture on top of the pumpkin batter layers in each loaf pan and then spoon or pour on the remaining pumpkin batter (if you don’t have enough pumpkin batter to cover the cream cheese layer entirely, that’s okay, because you’ll be swirling them together anyway).
 Take a knife and swirl around in the top two layers, creating a marbling effect.

-Bake in a preheated 325 degree oven for 55-60 minutes, or until a toothpick inserted in the loaf comes out clean.
-Cool bread in pans for ten minutes, then remove to a rack to cool completely.
+Bake in a preheated 325° oven for 55-60 minutes, or until a toothpick inserted in the loaf comes out clean.
+Cool bread in pans for 15 minutes, then remove to a rack to cool completely.

 In the meantime, make your glaze.
 Whisk together icing sugar, cinnamon, and half and half until smooth.
 Drizzle over cooled loaves.